jianlins/navmcp/README.md

-# navmcp --- An purely python-based Browser automation tools through mcp
+# navmcp --- A purely Python-based browser automation tool using MCP

 ---